slavielle/grabbag/doc/path.md

 ## Modifiers

-A path array can contain modifiers.
+In a query, path arrays can contain modifiers.
 Modifiers are prefixed using "?" and allows to alter the path array behavior.

 * [?unique](query-modifiers/unique-modifier.md)